-My unfocused eyes gazed down at the push mower as I guided it up and down the yard, thinking about whether I’d be able to fix the riding mower.
-Something moved.
+My unfocused eyes gazed down at the push-mower as I guided it up and down the yard, thinking about whether I’d be able to fix the riding mower.
+Something moved in the grass.

 Past my ankles, I saw what looked like grey grass.
 Upon closer inspection, it was fur.
 And it was moving.
 Two baby bunnies were nested in the middle of the yard—and I ran them over.

-Thankfully, I had the wheels elevated so the blades were higher off the ground than the riding mower.
+Thankfully, I had the wheels elevated so the blades were higher off the ground.
 No blood, no carnage.
 They were okay.

 Unless I fix it…

 No point in dwelling on the broken mower.
 Think positive and move forward.
 Use your energy on thoughts that create value.

 I am content with the broken mower, because it means I have the opportunity to learn how to fix it.

 Amor fati.
 Love your fate.